GoogleCloudPlatform/community/tutorials/on-beyond-magpie0.md

 tags: Cloud Natural Language API, APCS, REST, Magpie, education
 date_published: 2017-03-28
 ---
-## On Beyond Magpie, Part 0: Setup and API exploration
+# On Beyond Magpie, Part 0: Setup and API exploration

 The Advanced Placement Computer Science A program provides the [Magpie lab](http://media.collegeboard.com/digitalServices/pdf/ap/ap-compscia-magpie-lab-student-guide.pdf) for students to practice using basic control structures to parse user input as part of a chatbot.
-This is designed to be an additional enrichment exercise (typically used after the AP exam) to go beyond the basic parsing abilities and instead use [Google's Cloud Natural Language API][nlp], a pretrained machine learning model that will do text analysis for the user.
+This tutorial is designed to be an additional enrichment exercise (typically used after the AP exam) to go beyond  basic parsing and instead use [Google's Cloud Natural Language API][nlp], a pretrained machine learning model that will do text analysis for the user.
 The lab demonstrates how to use the Cloud Natural Language API to extend the Magpie lab.

 This tutorial is written for an audience of CS teachers who are exposing their students to REST-ful APIs in general and the Cloud Natural Language API specifically, but should be usable by any interested party.